 In order for instruction to be meaningful, we strive to ensure that the skills that students are learning in the classroom transfer across people, places, and situations.
 Through frequent and consistent communication, teachers and parents are able to cooperate on addressing targeted goals specific to each student.
 Using each students individualized education plan, we establish a how we will monitor and assess whether students are successful in this transfer of knowledge in their day to day lives.

-Our staff are trained to assess students to determine their unique social strengths and challenges so that we can implement the most appropriate and effective strategies.
+Our staff is trained to assess students to determine their unique social strengths and challenges so that we can implement the most appropriate and effective strategies.
 We employ a number of methods to measure social skill acquisition and mastery, such as videotaped self-modeling, portfolios, anecdotal records, checklists and self-recording.
 Ongoing and accurate assessment is crucial to student growth, and allows us to continually refine and improve upon our program.
 We actively communicate with parents regarding student progress in social growth areas.

 Social Thinking and Learning Assessment